 Combine dry ingredients in a bowl.

 Beat the eggs in another bowl.
-Add milk, butter and optional sour cream.
+Add milk and butter.
 Mix well.

 Pour into dry ingredients.
 Stir until just blended.